-Extreme heat is one of the most significant hazards facing New York City.
+Extreme heat is one of the most significant hazards facing New York City, and New Yorkers are especially vulnerable to extreme heat-related hazards during the summer months.
 Generally, extreme heat is defined by temperatures that hover 10 degrees or more above the average high temperature for the region, last for prolonged periods of time, and are accompanied by high humidity.

 On warm summer days, the city can be as much as 10 degrees warmer than its surrounding areas.
 The city's infrastructure — largely made up of asphalt, concrete and metal — traps the heat.
 This is known as the "urban heat island" effect.